Muay Thai – A Brief History

 When young men returned from war, they engaged in Muay Thai matches for sport.
 Villages would rally support for their local fighters.
 In the 1920’s, foreigners were invited to compete for sport and boxing techniques were incorporated.

 In the 1930’s, the first formal rules and regulations of Muay Thai were created and introduced to sport Muay Thai.
 Weight divisions were introduced based on international boxing guidelines and boxing gloves replaced hemp rope bindings.
 Training camps were created across the country, and the sport of Muay Thai began to thrive.

 Muay Thai is now recognized and practiced worldwide.
 In 2016, Muay Thai was given provisional status by the International Olympic Committee.

 Apex Martial Arts Muay Thai/Kickboxing Program

-Our kickboxing program includes aspects of Muay Thai, American Kickboxing, and Boxing to form an effective and efficient striking martial art.
+Our kickboxing program incorporates American Kickboxing, Muay Thai and Boxing, to form an effective and efficient striking martial art.
 With multiple instructors with years of experience in the respective art combine the tools from each of the arts to provide the ultimate kickboxing program.